phptuts/udemy-svelte-course-notes/tip-calculator/video1.md

 Open the src/App.svelte file.
 Notice that it is taking in prop name and showing that on the page.
 This is why the page now says Hello {Yourname}.
 Note all components will go into the src folder.

 Open up the public folder.
-Here you will find the index.html, global css and the build folders we talked about previously.  global.css is just a css file no magic there.
+Here you will find the index.html, global.css files and the build folder we talked about previously.
+The global.css is just a css file no magic there.
 Same for our index.html.
-Notice that these files already have link and script tags for the bundle.js and bundle.css.
+Notice that these files already have link and script tags for the bundle.js and bundle.css files.